i-robota/simple_aws_scripts/README.md

 ### High_Plains_Cloudformation_Drift_Reporter

 If you use lots of nested stacks - drift detection for CFn is annoying to read.
 This queries a stack for all nested stacks and runs drift detection on all and gives a summary report.
-Useful before tearing down stacks to make sure manual changes have not been committed to CloudFormation.
+Useful before tearing down stacks to make sure no manual changes were made to resources which were not committed to CloudFormation.